Fire Alarm System Installation — Christchurch & Canterbury

 Installation during construction easiest.
 Cables concealed in walls and ceilings.
 Retrofit installations more challenging.
 Surface mounting cables and conduits.
 Work around existing building systems.
 Coordinate with building operations minimizing disruption.

-Installed fire alarm in Sydenham warehouse retrofit.
-Building undergoing earthquake strengthening.
-We coordinated installation with construction.
-Ran cables during ceiling work.
-Installed detectors after ceiling completion.
-Worked evenings and weekends around business operations.
+Installed a fire alarm in a Sydenham warehouse retrofit.
+The building was undergoing earthquake strengthening.
+We coordinated installation with construction — ran cables during ceiling work, installed detectors after ceiling completion, worked evenings and weekends around business operations.
 System operational with minimal business disruption.

 Complete testing before system operational.
 Test every detector activates alarm.
 Verify control panel shows correct zone or address.
 Test all manual call points.
 Check sounders audible throughout building.
 Test visual alarms operate correctly.
 Verify battery backup functions properly.
 Simulate various fault conditions ensuring proper response.